mozilla/open-leadership-framework/_articles/whitepaper.md

   - Strategically structures community engagement opportunities to encourage adoption and use by inviting process-based co-creation of information and content through contributions and shared decision-making.
 - Community interaction: soliciting ideas
   - Strategically structures community engagement opportunities to encourage adoption and use by researching community needs.
+- Project identity
+  - Creates formal and informal opportunities for contributors and other project participants to see one another as both whole people and as part of a team serving users through their work.

 ## Build